ESMValGroup/ESMValTool/doc/sphinx/source/community/diagnostic.rst

 Provenance items provided by the recipe
 ---------------------------------------
+Provenance tags can be added in several places in the recipe.
+The :ref:`esmvalcore:recipe_documentation` section provides information about the entire recipe.

 For each diagnostic in the recipe, ESMValCore supports the following additional information:

 - :code:`realms` a list of high-level modeling components